India domestic route

 The Ghats trap cloud on their western face (the Konkan side).
 The Deccan side — where the route approaches from — is usually clearer.
 Expect good plateau views most of the year.

-What is the best side of plane for Bangalore to Mumbai?
+What is the best side for Bangalore to Mumbai?

-For the best window seat views on the Bangalore to Mumbai flight, choose the LEFT side.
-Notable landmarks visible include Kempegowda International Airport area, Tungabhadra River and Hampi, Western Ghats Wall, and 1 more.
+Key landmarks include Kempegowda International Airport area, Tungabhadra River and Hampi, Western Ghats Wall.